OneStepRetailSolutions/mongoose-function/README.md

 Storing function scope isn't supported.
 Just store it in a separate document property.

+#### New Support - Local functions
+Support for locally referenced functions is implemented.

+See ./newToFunctionExample for OSR usage.

 #### Security

 - string arguments are first trimmed